 * Assuming on site washing, 5 times per event.
 Reusable cups are often transported long distances to specialist high heat washing facilities, resulting in an increased carbon footprint

 * Assuming no cups are lost, broken or taken during the event, due to lack of data.
 This displays reusable cups in a perfect world.

-The Rubbish cup creates just 5% of the carbon a reusable plastic (PP) cup produces over its life.
+Over its life, The Rubbish cup creates just 5% of the carbon a reusable plastic (PP) cup produces.
 This means a reusable cup must be used more than 20 times to become more carbon efficient.
 With branding linking cups to specific events, and an average 1 in 3 cup loss rate (people taking cups home), reusable cups are rarely used more than 5 times.
 A reusable metal cup (stainless steel) would need to be used a massive 70 times.
 To meet their sustainability claims, reusable schemes should focus on ensuring no cups are taken offsite or branded.